scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 15
 - **Duration:** 10 minutes

-A chilling fog appears in a 5x5 area centered on a point in range you can see.
-Make a spellcasting roll, all creatures gain slow equal to the number of crits rolled, with a minimum of 1.
-All creatures inside the fog gain fire resistance 1.
-The fog heavily obscures the area.
+Create a chilling fog covering a 5x5 tile area centered on a point in range you can see.
+A creature that enters the fog for the first time this round or starts their turn there makes a stamina save against your spellcasting roll.
+On failure they gain slow 1, increasing to slow 2 on a crit.
+All creatures inside the fog have resistance 1 to fire damage.
+The fog heavily obscures the area counting as quarter cover.

-The size and range of the fog increase by 2 for every level above 1st.
+The size and range of the fog increases by 2 for every level above 1st.

 ___
 #### Close Wounds